Mary Allen1

 M, #232099, b.
 2 December 1869, d.
 29 March 1926

-Major John Charles Oliver Aldworth was born on 2 December 1869.1 He is the son of Charles Oliver Aldworth and Sarah Ronayne.1 He married Lena Stephanie Cecil Collins, daughter of John Stephen Collins and Henrietta Cecil Wray, on 27 August 1901.1 He died on 29 March 1926 at age 56.1
+Major John Charles Oliver Aldworth was born on 2 December 1869.1 He was the son of Charles Oliver Aldworth and Sarah Ronayne.1 He married Lena Stephanie Cecil Collins, daughter of John Stephen Collins and Henrietta Cecil Wray, on 27 August 1901.1 He died on 29 March 1926 at age 56.1

-Major John Charles Oliver Aldworth lived at Newmarket, County Cork, Ireland.1 He fought in the Boer War.1 He gained the rank of Lieutenant in the service of the 3rd Battalion of the King's Shropshire Light Infantry.1 He sometimes held the office of High Sheriff of County Cork.1 He lived at Ardnalee, Carrigrohane, County Cork, Ireland, jure uxoris.1 He lived at Mixbury Hall, Oxfordshire, England, jure uxoris, it was later sold.1 He gained the rank of Captain in the service of the 9th King's Royal Rifle Corps.1 He gained the rank of honorary Major in the service of the 9th King's Royal Rifle Corps.1 He fought in the First World War.1 He gained the rank of Temporary Major between 1915 and 1918 in the service of the 1st Garrison Battalion of the Royal Irish Rifles.1 He lived at Sunny Hill, Marlow, County Cork, Ireland.2
+He lived at Newmarket, County Cork, IrelandG.1 He fought in the Boer War.1 He gained the rank of Lieutenant in the 3rd Battalion of the King's Shropshire Light Infantry.1 He sometimes held the office of High Sheriff of County Cork.1 He lived at Mixbury Hall, Oxfordshire, EnglandG, jure uxoris, it was later sold.1 He lived at Ardnalee, Carrigrohane, County Cork, IrelandG, jure uxoris.1 He gained the rank of Captain in the 9th King's Royal Rifle Corps.1 He gained the rank of honorary Major in the 9th King's Royal Rifle Corps.1 He fought in the First World War.1 He gained the rank of Temporary Major between 1915 and 1918 in the 1st Garrison Battalion of the Royal Irish Rifles.1 He lived at Sunny Hill, Marlow, County Cork, IrelandG.2

 Children of Major John Charles Oliver Aldworth and Lena Stephanie Cecil Collins